 Ranking the Best Mountain Colleges

 The 25 Best Mountain Colleges span the continental United States (sorry, Hawaii and Alaska, but it’s a numbers game), because mountains span the US as well.
 East and West, South and North, there are mountains, mountain communities, and mountain colleges, and the College Consensus method is all about finding the best-ranked and best-reviewed.
 There are certainly patterns to be seen; colleges in the mountains of NC, and mountain colleges in Colorado, keep cropping up as standing tall among the very best mountain colleges, for good reason: those are both states that have developed exceptional public university systems, and have a lot of mountains.
+For example, the University of Colorado and Colorado State University systems are world-renowned.

 The editors would note that this ranking cannot be considered entirely objective; no such ranking can be.
 The first step in making the Consensus ranking is to have a Consensus rating.
 To be considered, colleges and universities must have enough reputable publisher rankings and verified student reviews to generate a Consensus score.
 Schools that do not have a Consensus score were not considered, which left out some fine mountain colleges.
 From there, our editors selected colleges and universities that are not only near or in the mountains, but that have incorporated outdoor recreation, mountain culture, and ecological preservation directly into their student life and curriculum.
 Schools are ranked according to their Consensus score, generating a ranking that balances the educational reputation with a strong dedication to the mountains.